westy92/auth0-logs-to-s3/README.md

 > You will also need to create an S3 Bucket to put the logs into if you have not already done so.

+### Automatic Item Expiry

+You can configure the S3 bucket with a lifecycle rule to enforce automatic deletion after X days.
+See more information [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/intro-lifecycle-rules.html).

 ## Configure Webtask

 If you haven't configured Webtask on your machine run this first: